bookofproofs/bookofproofs.github.io/_sources/history/20th-century/hall.md

 * Hall received many honours for his work.
 * Hall was a great supporter of the London Mathematical Society, and he was awarded its Senior Berwick Prize (1958) and the De Morgan Medal and Larmor Prize in 1965.
 * In this talk Hall spoke about word problems in general and specifically mentioned word problems for groups, semigroups, and cancellative semigroups.
+* Hall's elegant works (both in content and exposition) are allowed to speak for themselves ...
 * We have made various comments about Hall's character in this article, but we should end by making a few more.

 Born 11 April 1904, Hampstead, London, England.
 Died 30 December 1982, Cambridge, England.